On this page:

 - University Procurement

 - Council on Global Engagement

 - The committee reports to the Director of University Health Service (UHS).

 - Committee records are available upon request (see contacts below).

 - Meetings are held a minimum of once per year and on an as-needed basis.

-For More Information, contact the UHS Managed Care/Student Insurance Office:
+Contact the UHS Managed Care/Student Insurance Office:

 - Phone (734) 764-5182 or toll-free 866-368-0002